engr599-ic/P3_io_ring/README.md

-# P2: Floorplanning
+# P3: IO Ring

 Version: 2025.0
 ---

-## Due Date:  09:59am, Thursday, October 2nd, 2025
+## Due Date:  09:59am, Thursday, October 23, 2025

 # Goal

-This project will walk you through the basics of setting up a floorplan for a digital IC design flow that includes both hard macros and standard cell logic.
-It will also give you some exposure on the process of modifing an existing digital logic design to add more features.
+This project will walk you through the basics of setting up an IO ring.
+It will also give you some experience in dealing with multiple voltage domains.

 # Setup